realStandal/redwood-rls-demo/README.md

 #### 2.1) Start the database container (Docker)

-A [compose configuration](./docker-compose.yml) has been provided which will start and expose a Postgres container accessible using the username `postgres` and password `secret`.
+A [compose configuration](./docker-compose.yml) has been provided which will start and expose a Postgres container which can be connected to using the username `postgres` and password `secret`.

 ```bash
 docker compose up -d